-Container homes are now becoming a popular alternative for home owners wanting something different.
-They are cheap, easy to construct and have huge green lifestyle benefits.
-For many excited architects and builders shipping containers are providing a new highly flexible form of architecture, where shipping containers can be utilised as building blocks and large structural elements for houses, offices and even city structures.
+Container homes are currently becoming a popular alternative for home owners looking for something different.
+They are cheap, simple to assemble and have many eco-friendly benefits.
+For many excited architects and builders shipping containers are providing a new exciting form of architecture, where shipping containers can be utilised as building blocks and major structural elements for houses, offices and even city structures.

-Seafaring container houses are constructed with overseas shipping containers.
-They are very affordable and extremely robust to become the framework for your home.
-Constructing a overseas sea container home is quite simple.
-The builder places one or several sea containers onto a standard foundation, cut doors & windows into the shipping container walls.
+Seafaring container houses are built using shipping containers.
+They are very affordable and strong enough to become the framework for your home.
+Constructing a shipping container home is very easy.
+The builder places one or more shipping containers onto a standard foundation, cut doors & windows into the shipping container walls.

-Then they line with insulation the modified container suitably to resist cold & heat, decorate it and voila! – your sea containers have become your very own ultra modern home.
-The modular structure of shipping containers means that they can be relatively attached to one another.
-The very nature of this allows architects to create both stunning and unique home designs.
+Next they insulate the modified container correctly to resist heat and cold, decorate it and voila! – your overseas sea containers have turned into your very own ultra modern home.
+The modular structure of sea containers means that they can be relatively attached to each other.
+This allows architects to create both stunning and unique home designs.

 The idea is to convert the rectangular boxes into viable homes.
 The benefits are that they are extremely sturdy and surpass all building codes in terms of rigidity and strength.
 They can withstand hurricane force winds and are excellent tornado shelters when placed underground.
 40ft container, container living.

 The shipping containers are stacked, painted and customized to form the outer structure of the houses.
 Glass ceilings, walls and windows add light and give the structures a very bright and airy look.
 40ft container, container living.

 Sea containers can also be used for emergency housing or shelters.
 The recent earthquake and tsunami in Japan has left 90,000 to 100,00 people homeless.
 Sea containers could be used to house the homeless people and provide them very much needed privacy and relief.
 They could also be used to create temporary schools and offices.
 The build time will be very short which is what the country needs right now.
 40ft container, container living.